Each course has a fee which a student must pay in order to enrol on a course. In this section you will find all the relevant details regarding fees.

 By re-enrolling online, you are also confirming that you accept responsibility for the tuition fees due for that academic year.
 There are a number of ways to ensure your fees are paid:

 - If all your fees are paid via the Student Loans Company you do NOT have to show your Assessment Letter/Payment Schedule to University, as confirmation of your re-enrolment will be sent to the Student Loans Company directly after you have re-enrolled.

-- If you are paying all of the tuition fees yourself these must either be paid in full or paid via an approved instalment Plan agreed with Income collection in the finance department.
+- If you are paying all of the tuition fees yourself these must either be paid in full or paid via an approved instalment Plan agreed with Accounts Receivable in the Finance department.

 - If your tuition fees are being paid partly by you and partly by the Student Loans Company, you must pay the remainder of the fees payment online through ePayments or at the University's finance office.

 Re-enrolment is conditional upon you having paid all fees from the previous year.

 Overseas students usually have to pay a deposit equal to 50% of the tuition fees for the first year.
 This must be paid before starting the course, however students who need to apply for a Tier 4 visa will be required to pay this deposit before a CAS can be assigned.
 Those who win full scholarships do not pay a deposit.

 We offer a number of bursaries and course fee reductions to UK and EU students starting with us in the 2017/18 academic year, to support your studies.
 You'll be able to put this towards a laptop, childcare, books or accommodation.
 A little bit of help gets you one step further to achieving your chosen career.